-Test Data Rules can be used to apply business logic to data generated by Domains within a Project or Project Version.
+Test Data Rules can be used to set up and test business logic for data generated by Domains within a Project or Project Version.
 Each Test Data Rule contains one or more Conditions and Actions, which are applied during data generation.

-- Test Data Rule Group - A group of Test Data Rules that can be downloaded and ran with a selected Scenario or Scenario Chain.
+- Test Data Rule Set - A group of Test Data Rules that can be downloaded and ran with a selected Scenario or Scenario Chain.
 A given Project Version can have one or multiple Test Data Rule Suites.

 - Test Data Rule - Defines the conditions to be met for a specified Domain and Attribute and the actions to be performed when those conditions are met.
 A Test Data Rule Suite can contain one or multiple Test Data Rules.